Last updated

 The "Getting started" section is an overview and quick explanation of AdminJS ecosystem.
-Detailed instructions for setting up your AdminJS application and connecting it to your database(s) are described in separate guides (scroll down to Setup for quick links).
+Detailed instructions for setting up your AdminJS application and connecting it to your database(s) are described in separate guides (scroll down to for quick links).

 An AdminJS application consists of: